pablo-aviles-prieto/pinta2-frontend/README.md

-# 🎨 Pinta2 - Draw and Guess Game
+# 🎨 Pinta2 Frontend - Draw and Guess Game

 A fun multiplayer game where players take turns drawing a word while others try to guess it.
 Inspired by games like Pictionary, Pinta2 offers a smooth and engaging online experience for those looking to test their drawing and guessing skills.